 Wondering how to have your most heart-healthy day?
 Try eating some omega-3 fatty acids, found in salmon and other fish.
 Although research has been mixed on the effects of omega-3s on heart health, studies have shown the nutrient to be effective in lowering heart rate.
 “Aiming to include at least 2 servings—3 ounces per serving—of fatty fish per week may be another beneficial way to reduce resting heart rate,” Palinski-Wade says.

 One of the telltale signs you’re more stressed than you realize may be a fast heart rate.
 Everyone has had that feeling of your heart pounding after a nerve-wracking event—that’s our body ramping up adrenaline in preparation for “fight or flight.”
 But chronic stress means the body stays in this state for long periods of time, and this can take a toll on your ticker.
-Although it’s not totally clear how stress affects the heart, studies have shown a link between stress and increased heart rate.
+Although it’s not totally clear how stress affects the heart, according to the American Heart Association, studies have shown a link between stress and increased heart rate.
 In the short-term, deep breathing, visualization, and other relaxation techniques can help bring down a temporarily elevated pulse.
 Over time, though, you’ll need to make changes to reduce the stress in your life or address anxiety or other mental health issues that are causing this stress response.

 Take up yoga or meditation

 Some of the best ways to prevent stress and heart disease are the ancient practices of yoga and meditation.
 Yoga has been shown in research to reduce stress and improve cardiovascular function.
 “Although exercise such as yoga does not increase heart rate as much as aerobic exercise, the stress reduction benefits of this exercise may help to reduce resting heart rate over time,” Palinski-Wade says.
-According to Harvard Medical School, performing meditation or other stress-reducing techniques also lowers the resting heart rate in the long-term.

 Get a good night’s sleep